microsoft/TypeScript-wiki/FAQ.md

 Many bug reports simply require certain flags to be turned on to get the desired behavior.

+### Auto-import Heuristics and Preferences

+Auto-import is the feature that automatically suggests identifiers from other files that you may be able to `import` into the current file.
+It operates under a few key assumptions:

+ 1. Your existing `import`s were written that way on purpose
+ 2. It's a bad idea to `import` things that won't work
+ 3. You don't want your laptop to start on fire

+Per the first point, when auto-import is choosing a way to refer to a module (there can often be more than one valid way), generally auto-import will try to use a module format that matches existing imports in the program.
+If this isn't available for whatever reason, the preferences `typescript.preferences.importModuleSpecifier` and `typescript.preferences.importModuleSpecifierEnding` are consulted.
+You can change these settings to change how auto-import chooses how to refer to a module.

+On the second point, auto-import *intentionally* will not offer imports from packages that aren't listed as explicit dependencies in `package.json`, unless those packages have already been imported elsewhere in your code.
+This includes both *transitive* dependencies and `devDependencies`, since neither of those kind of dependencies are guaranteed to be present when your code is installed elsewhere.
+There isn't an option to configure this, since this only affects the very first time you import a module.

+Performance is also important.
+In situations where auto-import would traverse an impractically large amount of code from your `dependencies` list, it instead switches to only offering identifiers from already-imported modules.
+The current threshold for this is 25 packages.
+If you want to scan the entire dependencies list, change the `typescript.preferences.includePackageJsonAutoImports` setting from `auto` (the default) to `on`, or if you want to disable dependencies scanning altogether, change it to `off`.

 ### Assume Array Access Might Be Out of Bounds: `noUncheckedIndexedAccess`

 You can turn on `noUncheckedIndexedAccess` to change the behavior such that arrays and object maps presume possibly-out-of-bounds access.